wbcsd/data-exchange-protocol/decisions/log/0035-unambiguous-createdupdated-attribute-descriptions.md

   <td><dfn>created</dfn> : [=DateTime=]
   <td>String
   <td>M
-  <td>A ProductFootprint MUST include the property created with value the timestamp of the creation of the ProductFootprint record in the system.
-No corresponding functional meaning is necessarily attributed to the record creation in the system.
+  <td>A ProductFootprint MUST include the property created with value the timestamp of the creation of the ProductFootprint record in the system, potentially independently from the PCF calculation, creation, issue, or sharing.
+This attribute is a technical system attribute, for maintaining records systematically within and between systems.
 The timestamp MUST be in UTC.

 <tr>
   <td><dfn>updated</dfn> : [=DateTime=]
   <td>String
   <td>O
-  <td>A ProductFootprint SHOULD include the property updated with value the timestamp of the update of the ProductFootprint record in the system.
+  <td>A ProductFootprint SHOULD include the property updated with value the timestamp of the update of the ProductFootprint record in the system, potentially independently from when the PCF itself was updated.
+This attribute is a technical system attribute, for maintaining records systematically within and between systems.
 A ProductFootprint MUST NOT include this property if an update of the record has never been performed.
-No corresponding functional meaning is necessarily attributed to the record update in the system.
 The timestamp MUST be in UTC.
 <tr>
 ```